fmm312/fmm312/README.md

 :fire: My specialty is front-end development using React/React Native, TypeScript, styled-components and much more

-:star: In addition to solid knowledge in UX, interface design and systems usability.
+:star: I have solid knowledge in UX, interface design and systems usability.

-:boom: I also have aptitude for back end development with Node.js,
+:boom: I also have aptitude for back end development with Node.js

 ## In my spare time, I'm studying